 What was initially interesting to you about FreshBooks?

-Melanie: I just like that it’s easy to use.
+Melanie: I just easy to use.
 And it’s more visually appealing.
 It’s well laid out and it’s not overrun with features.
-You guys have good software, it’s been around for a long time.
+You have good software and it’s been around for a long time.

 I know you use different software with different clients.
-Why would you recommend FreshBooks specifically to a client over a different solution?
+Why would you recommend FreshBooks specifically to a client over some other solution?

 Melanie: For clients that don’t have inventory, they don’t have a ton of reporting requirements, it’s a really good choice.
 And also, there are people that get overwhelmed—like I myself get overwhelmed—with all the different options that are often in software.
 And then it’s easy to give up, especially when you’re learning something new.